TychoTheTaco/Twitch-Drops-Bot/README.md

 - Default: `true`

+`‑‑watch-streams-when-no-drop-campaigns-active` | `watch_streams_when_no_drop_campaigns_active` When true, the bot will watch streams when there are no Drop Campaigns active, or if there are no streams online for any pending Drop Campaigns.
+This is useful if you still want to claim community points.

+- Default: `false`

+`‑-broadcasters` | `broadcasters` A list of broadcasters (streamers) usernames that the bot should watch when it is idle (no Drop Campaigns active).
+This list is in order of priority.

 ### Update Games List

 If you want to update the list of games found in `games.csv`, just run `npm run updateGames`.